Marsfeldt/RESQ_Patient_RASA/README.md

 %LOCALAPPDATA%\Android\Sdk
 ```
 To verify that ANDROID_HOME is configured correctly do the following:
-1. Open powershell
+1. Open PowerShell
-2. Copy and paste Get-ChildItem -Path Env:\ into powershell
+2. Copy and paste Get-ChildItem -Path Env:\ into PowerShell
 3. Verify ANDROID_HOME has been added

 Now you need to add the Platform-Tools environment variable